Skip to content

 Search is only available in production builds.
 Try building and previewing the site to test it out locally.

-Drop-in components (B2C and B2B) require an Adobe Commerce as a Cloud Service or Adobe Commerce Optimizer license.
-PaaS customers who add an Adobe Commerce Optimizer license are covered—the ACO license includes drop-in usage.
+Drop-in components — B2C (business-to-consumer, meaning typical shopper experiences) and B2B (business-to-business, meaning company accounts, quotes, and purchase orders) — require an Adobe Commerce as a Cloud Service or Adobe Commerce Optimizer license.
+PaaS customers who add an Adobe Commerce Optimizer license are covered, and that license includes drop-in usage.
 There is no separate “B2B backend” type.

 Backends fall into three categories:

-• Commerce PaaS — Existing Adobe Commerce Cloud or on-premises deployment without an Adobe Commerce as a Cloud Service or Adobe Commerce Optimizer license
+• Commerce PaaS — Existing Adobe Commerce on Cloud infrastructure or on-premises deployment without an Adobe Commerce as a Cloud Service or Adobe Commerce Optimizer license

 • Adobe Commerce as a Cloud Service — Cloud Service deployment whose license includes Storefront